pengfeng/ask.py/README.md

 engines such as Perplexity.

 > [!NOTE]
-> Our goal is to illustrate the basic concepts of AI search engines with the raw constructs.
-Performance
+> Our main goal is to illustrate the basic concepts of AI search engines with the raw constructs.
-> or scalability is not in the scope of this program.
+> Performance or scalability is not in the scope of this program.

 ## The search-extract-summarize flow